Skip to main content

 TAB providers serve as a resource to communities, developers, and stakeholders, offering expertise and guidance on several brownfield related topics, including health impacts, site assessment, remediation, redevelopment, and reuse.

-Region 3 TAB resources are available through West Virginia University.
+EPA Region 3 resources are available through Mid-Atlantic TAB.

 Who can redevelop brownfields?